thrichert/FWG/Logi_101.md

 You don't want to ease those bastard collies partisant, right ?!

 - Why should I NEVER use my personnal inventory ?!

 !!! it might happen from times to times that you get a **server connection timeout** in this case their is a highly probability that what you have on you will be LOST !!!
 **THUS** it is strongly recommend to store your item into locked-vehicule that will stays on the map and you will be able to get it back. otherwise it is lost forever ...
 I guess you don't want to lose a precious prototype, isn't ?

-send this to your captain / logi-manager to prouve you've read this document [101FWG-LOGI101]